cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/ingress.md

 # Configuring Ingress
+This chart enables flexible Kubernetes Ingress resource configuration, supporting multiple Ingress and IngressClass resources for versatile application traffic routing.

-This chart supports multiple Ingress options, currently including Nginx Ingress, AWS Load Balancer Controller and Azure Application Gateway Controller.
+Currently supported controllers include Nginx Ingress, AWS Load Balancer, and Azure Application Gateway.

 ## Ingress Type
+This chart uses a concept of ingress `Type` to determine what kind of Ingress Controller is being used.
+It should not be confused with the `IngressClass`.

+The following ingress types are currently supported:

+* `nginx-ingress`
+* `aws-lbc-alb`
+* `azure-appgw`

-Select the ingress type by setting `ingress.type` to the appropriate value.
-Doing this will automatically configure the `Service` and `Ingress` resources so that the chosen controller can configure infrastructure resources appropriately.
+This setting is used to help automatically configure the `Service` and `Ingress` resources so that the configured Ingress Controller can configure infrastructure resources appropriately.

-There are three ingress types currently supported:

-* Nginx Ingress Controller (Default)
-* AWS Load Balancer Controller
-* Azure Application Gateway Controller
+The ingress type for any given ingress can be set with `ingresses.default.type: ingress-type`.

+>**NOTE:** If migrating from Helm Chart versions older than `v1.0.0-pre.104`, you will need to adjust from the old config schema to the new one.
+This can be done by moving any configurations that were previously under `ingress.*` to `ingresses.default.*`. e.g. `ingress.type: aws-lbc-alb` would become `ingresses.default.type: aws-lbc-alb`

 ### Nginx Ingress
-By default, this chart is configured to use the Nginx Ingress Controller. `ingress.type` is already set to `nginx-ingress` so you do not need to do anything to use this method.
+By default, this chart is configured to use the [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/). `ingresses.default.type` is already set to `nginx-ingress` so you do not need to do anything to use this Ingress Controller.

-When used in conjunction with the AWS Load Balancer Controller, the Nginx Ingress will be backed by an AWS NLB (Network Load Balancer).
+The behavior of the Nginx Ingress controller differs based on the cloud provider being used.
+When used in conjunction with the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller), the Nginx Ingress will be backed by an AWS NLB (Network Load Balancer).

 The `Service` objects will be set as `ClusterIP` rather than `NodePort`.
 This increases the security stance of the deployment as Kubernetes does not expose these services externally to the cluster.
-All traffic comes from the Nginx Ingress pods directly to the application pods.
+All traffic comes from the Nginx Ingress Controller pod, directly to the application pods.

 #### Dedicated Nginx Ingress
 By default, this option uses the `nginx` ingress class.
-Any ingresses using this class will share the same underlying NLB.
+If multiple ingresses all use the same default IngressClass, then they will share the same underlying NLB.

-If you need to use a dedicated NLB for this deployment you can do so by first creating a separate Nginx Ingress Controller with a different ingress class name.
-You can then specify this ingress class with `ingress.ingressClassNameOverride`.
+If you need to use a dedicated (or multiple) NLBs for this deployment, you can do so by first creating any required Nginx Ingress Controllers with a different IngressClass name.
+You can then specify this ingress class with `ingresses.default.ingressClassNameOverride`.

 ### AWS Load Balancer Controller
-To directly use the AWS Load Balancer Controller set `ingress.type` to `aws-lbc-alb`.
+To directly use the AWS Load Balancer Controller set `ingresses.default.type` to `aws-lbc-alb`.
 By default, this option uses the `alb` ingress class.

 This automatically adds appropriate default `Ingress` annotations for the AWS Load Balancer Controller.
 The controller will then create an AWS ALB (Application Load Balancer).